p-rivero/ArduinoVGA/README.md

 You could also use the Arduino IDE, but in my case it caused extreme flickering and instablilty.

-## Color output:
+## 4-bit color output:

-Now the terminal supports 4-bit color output.
+This version of the terminal supports 4-bit color output.

+**Required hardware:**
+- 1 x 74HC08
+- 3 x 75 Ohm resistor
+- 3 x 680 Ohm resistor
+- 3 x 1.3 KOhm resistor

+Connect the 4 color bits to pins A2-A5, as indicated [in this video](https://youtu.be/FhIk5KBtoos).

 See demo below:

 ![Demo](https://github.com/p-rivero/ArduinoVGA/blob/main/IMG/demo.jpg?raw=true)